On-Page SEO

 Where is a meta title in an HTML format located?

-There are a couple of ways to access a webpage's source code and find the meta title.
+There are a couple of ways to view a page’s source code and find its meta title.

 Where to find a meta title?